1DanielSC/BinarySearchTree/README.md

 Features to be added to this project in the future:

-- AVL Tree
+- AVL Tree class.
-- Support to read an input file consisting of ordered operations that the program must follow
+- Support to read an input file consisting of ordered operations that the program must follow.
 - More methods.
-For instance: median(), mean() and isBinarySearchTree().
+For instance: median() and mean().
-- Dedicated class to run the program
+- Dedicated class to run the program.

 ## 6. License